 - 1. The Secretary will: - a.
-Record the minutes at Policy Council meetings and record motions as they are made. - b.
-Sign Policy Council minutes once approved (secretary is not allowed to vote to approve minutes). - c.
-In case of a vacancy another Policy Council member will record the minutes. - d.
+Take notes at Policy Council meetings and record motions as they are made. - i.
+The Secretaries notes will be used by an EHS Staff member to develop official meeting minutes to be approved at the next Policy Council meeting. - b.
+Sign Policy Council minutes once approved. - c.
+Be replaced by another Policy Council member or 1st Step Staff member if there is a vacancy. - d.
 Perform other duties as appropriate.